Charcoal Conflict in Climate Change’s Decarbonisation Dilemmas: Knots of Livelihood, Nutrition, Communities, Gender, Migration & Energy in East Africa

 Info

-Start date: 1 June, 2023 End date: 30 November, 2027 Project type: Research projects in countries with extended development cooperation (earlier Window 1) Project code: 23-07-KU Countries: Tanzania Uganda Thematic areas: Climate change, Economic development and value chains, Energy, Lead institution: University of Copenhagen (UCPH), Denmark Partner institutions: Makerere University (MAK), Uganda St. Augustine University of Tanzania, Tanzania Project coordinator: Ole Wæver Total grant: 10,399,621 DKK
+Start date: 1 June, 2023 End date: 30 November, 2027 Project type: Research projects in countries with extended development cooperation (earlier Window 1) Project code: 23-07-KU Countries: Tanzania Uganda Thematic areas: Climate change, Economic development and value chains, Energy, Lead institution: University of Copenhagen (UCPH), Denmark Partner institutions: Makerere University (MAK), Uganda St. Augustine University of Tanzania, Tanzania Project website: go to website (the site might be inactive) Project coordinator: Ole Wæver Total grant: 10,399,621 DKK

 Project summary